splynx/docs/files/en/networking/authentication_users/linux_accel/linux_accel.md

 sudo service accel-ppp restart
 ```

-Now you can connect to accel-ppp server.
+Now you can connect to the accel-ppp server.
-Create PPPoE, PPTP or L2TP connection and connect
+Create PPPoE, PPTP or L2TP connections and connect